 Chime's transition from private to public has fundamentally changed the ownership dynamic.

 During its private years, a small group of venture investors held outsized influence over Chime's strategic direction: whether to go public, how to price products, and which markets to enter.
-As a public company, that influence is now shared with thousands of public shareholders whose interests are represented in quarterly earnings calls, analyst coverage, and activist investor campaigns.
+As a public company, that influence is now shared with thousands of public shareholders whose interests surface in quarterly earnings calls and analyst coverage.
+But because Britt and King retain roughly three-quarters of the voting power through dual-class shares, ultimate control over strategy still rests with the founders, not the public float.

-The gap between Chime's $25 billion peak private valuation and its $7–11 billion public market valuation tells a story about fintech exuberance and correction.
+The gap between Chime's $25 billion peak private valuation and its roughly $8 billion public market value today tells a story about fintech exuberance and correction.
 Sequoia and SoftBank entered at the peak.
 The IPO offered them a path to liquidity, but at a significant loss relative to their entry price.
 That dynamic has implications for how those firms engage with the company's management going forward.

 For Chime's users, public company status brings greater transparency: quarterly filings, revenue disclosure, and mandatory discussion of risk factors that were previously hidden behind private company opacity.
 It also brings public market pressure on short-term earnings, which can conflict with the long-duration product investments required to serve underbanked consumers well.